Index XML sitemap metadata

 Indexing a Sitemap source by reference

-By default, a Sitemap source is set to retrieve HTML and PDF items (i.e., to index their content and metadata).
-With the document content, Coveo produces the item quickview, excerpt, and summary.
+By default, a Sitemap source is set to retrieve HTML and PDF items (that is, to index their content and metadata).
+With the document content, the Coveo Platform produces the item quickview, excerpt, and summary.

 If you don’t need the quickview, excerpt, and summary, and you have all the information you want to index in your sitemap file metadata, you may want to index by reference (see Customize the indexing process).
 Indexing by reference improves performance.